Three times a week, we do our podcast, Verdict with Ted Cruz.

 There you have it.

-Uh enough of the selfish plugs here.
+Enough of the selfish plugs here.

-All right, here's what we're gonna do.
+All right, here's what we're going to do.

-I want to talk about we've got an executive order that's probably coming out Monday or Tuesday on the asylum immigration issue.
+I want to talk about, we've got an executive order that's probably coming out Monday or Tuesday on the asylum immigration issue.

 We've been working on it.